MahmoudShawkyy/Data-Engineering-MasterClass/README.md

 # Data-Engineering-MasterClass
-This repo is for delivering assignments
+This repo is for delivering MasterClass assignments